Beckfithey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Beckfithey is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Beckfithey family once lived in Gloucestershire, where they derived their name from the place named Beckford, which was located about six miles south of Tewesbury.
 The place-name is derived from the Old English terms becca, which means stream, and ford, which refers to a place where a river may be crossed by wading.
-CITATION[CLOSE]

 Early Origins of the Beckfithey family